Feasibility of the EDICAM camera for runaway electron detection in JT-60SA disruptions: Modelling tools

 \section{Modelling tools}

-This section describes the modelling tools used in this study: first the DREAM~\citep{Hoppe21} code, used for the disruption simulation, then the SOFT code, used for the modelling of the expected synchrotron radiation image.
+This section describes the modelling tools used in this study: first the DREAM~\cite{Hoppe21} code, used for the disruption simulation, then the SOFT code, used for the modelling of the expected synchrotron radiation image.

-To assess the feasibility of the EDICAM system for runaway radiation detection, a JT-60SA-like disruption was simulated with the DREAM code.
+To assess the feasibility of the EDICAM system for runaway radiation detection, a JT-60SA-like disruption was simulated with the DREAM code~\cite{Hoppe21}.
 DREAM is a runaway electron modelling tool developed for the study of disruption runaway electrons.
 It calculates the evolution of the electron population self-consistently along with the background plasma.
-The electrons can be handled with different levels of sophistication ranging from treating all electrons using a fluid model to resolving all electrons kinetically.
+The electrons can be handled with different levels of sophistication, ranging from treating all electrons using a fluid model to resolving all electrons kinetically.

 The background plasma evolution includes the temperature evolution due to ohmic heating, radiation losses, and collisional energy exchange.
-The density evolution of the plasma constituent elements is calculated including both the main ions and the impurities and their charge state evolution .
-The electric field and the current density evolution is calculated by solving Ampère's and Faraday's laws.~\citep{Hoppe21}.
+The density evolution of the plasma constituent elements is calculated, including both the main ions and the impurities and their charge state evolution.
+The electric field and the current density evolution are calculated by solving Ampère's and Faraday's laws.~\cite{Hoppe21}.

-In the current work, DREAM was used in a kinetic mode, meaning that the entire electron population was evolved by the bounce averaged Fokker-Planck equation with a relativistic test particle collision operator~\citep{Hoppe21}.
-This calculates the electron distribution function on separate 3D phase-space grid momentum grid for the thermal and suprathermal electron population and a grid for the runaway electron population.
-The Dreicer and hot-tail generation of runaway electrons are calculated from the collisional effects and the Rosenbluth-Putvinski source term is used for the avalanche generation mechanism.
+In the current work, DREAM was used in a kinetic mode, meaning that the entire electron population was evolved by the bounce-averaged Fokker-Planck equation with a relativistic test particle collision operator~\cite{Hoppe21}.
+This calculates the electron distribution function on a separate 3D phase-space momentum grid for the thermal and suprathermal electron populations and a grid for the runaway electron population.
+The Dreicer~\cite{Dreicer60} and hot-tail generation of runaway electrons are calculated from the collisional effects, and the Rosenbluth-Putvinski source term~\cite{Rosenbluth97} is used for the avalanche generation mechanism.